Redwood Grove (Henry Cowell Redwoods State Park): Natural history

-This grove has some of the tallest and oldest trees in the Henry Cowell Redwoods State Park, because the environment has been preserved to maintain a natural ecology.
+This grove has some of the tallest and oldest trees in the Henry Cowell Redwoods State Park.
 Undergrowth is never cleared, there is no logging allowed and deadfalls and lightning-struck trees are allowed to proceed naturally with their processes, unless they impair access to the grove.
-This rich, biotic environment is filled with natural nutrients which make up for the massive amounts of waterfall which might otherwise deplete the soil.
+This rich, biotic environment is filled with natural nutrients.
 Old growth groves such as this will show the birth (shoots and burls) and death (rotting trees and "fairy rings") of ancient redwoods, many of whose birth was before the Battle of Hastings in 1066.

-Of course, all the native flora and fauna which have existed in these mountains for centuries are allowed to remain—even to the extent of the highly irritating poison oak plants.

 Early history

-This part of the California coastline was once a tribal area for the Awaswas (Santa Cruz) division of Ohlone Indian people.
-In 1769, Gaspar de Portolà camped on the banks of the San Lorenzo River and erected a wooden cross to mark the location as part of his exploration for Spain.
-This exploration offered the peoples of this richly, resourced area, known as Alta California, to be brought under Catholicism by the Friars Minor.
-Little more than twenty years later, in 1791, a Catholic mission, Mission Santa Cruz was consecrated nearby.
-This mission, served as a site for ecclesiastical conversion of natives.
-From 1805 to 1812, the mission was run by Father Andrés Quintana who was one of only two Spanish missionaries martyred in Alta California.
+This part of the California Coastline is the ancestral lands of the Awaswas (Santa Cruz) division of Ohlone Indian people.
+In 1769, Gaspar de Portolà camped on the banks of the San Lorenzo River as part of his exploration for Spain.
+Twenty years after the Friars Minor came to the area, the, Mission Santa Cruz was consecrated nearby in 1791.